TSABM/inbre-retina/README.md

 did some bugfixing.
 Need to change quickly how the master memory receives the views or presenters.
 I think I will store references to the presenters rather than the views in the master memory... it seems cleaner? hmm but maybe its a mistake...

+Decided to not pipe everything through the presenters... at least for now.
+Continued bugfixing, the window and base canvas now reappears.
+Now to translate the numpy image into a qimage and then the first part will be complete.

 ## Day 32 7/13/24
 10:51 am - 11:53 am
 7:30 pm - 8:18pm